This page is part of © FOTW Flags Of The World website

 A seven-branch candlestick symbolic of Judaism, that is featured on the national arms and the Presidential Standards of Israel, together with other flags both past and present (see also ‘Magen David’ and ‘presidential standard’).

-[Presidential standard - Israel] [Arms of Israel] [menorah]
+[menorah] [Presidential standard - Israel] [menorah]

 MERCHANT ENSIGN